-The following is a guest post from Kendal of Hassle Free Savings.
-If you would like to guest post please consult our guest posting guidelines.
+The following is a contribution from Kendal of Hassle Free Savings.
+If you would like to contribute to Frugal Rules, please see our guidelines and contact us.

 The recent Groupon-Starbucks drama further cements how much people love their gourmet coffee.
 The popular coffee chain’s deal for a $10 eCard priced at $5 was so highly coveted that Groupon’s website couldn’t handle the traffic.
 Over 100,000 offers were purchased within one hour, and a brief site crash led to more than a few negative tweets and Facebook rants.